Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

 ------------

 .. note:
- The C/C++ Bindings for Microcontrollers are available in the `TinkerUnity`<https://www.tinkerunity.org/topic/5468-beta-version-of-the-cc-bindings-for-microcontrollers/> for the beta phase.
+ The C/C++ bindings for microcontrollers are available in the `TinkerUnity`<https://www.tinkerunity.org/topic/5468-beta-version-of-the-cc-bindings-for-microcontrollers/> for the beta phase.

 Because there is no precompiled library for the bindings there is nothing